helena-intel/openvino/docs/IE_DG/Extensibility_DG/Intro.md

 # Inference Engine Extensibility Mechanism {#openvino_docs_IE_DG_Extensibility_DG_Intro}

-Inference Engine Extensibility API enables you to add support of custom operations to the Inference Engine.
+If your model contains operations not normally supported by OpenVINO, the Inference Engine Extensibility API lets you add support for those custom operations in a library containg custom nGraph operation sets, corresponding extensions to the Model Optimizer, and a device plugin extension.
+See the overview in the [Custom Operations Guide](../../HOWTO/Custom_Layers_Guide.md) to learn how these work together.
-Extension should contain operation sets with custom operations and execution kernels for custom operations.
-Physically, an extension library can be represented as a dynamic library exporting the single `CreateExtension` function that creates a new extension instance.

 To load the Extensibility library to the `InferenceEngine::Core` object, use the `InferenceEngine::Core::AddExtension` method.

 ## Inference Engine Extension Library

-Inference Engine Extension dynamic library contains the following components:
+An Inference Engine Extension dynamic library contains the following components:

  * [Extension Library](Extension.md):
     - Contains custom operation sets.